Charif Shanahan

-Charif Shanahan (born 1983) is an American poet, translator, educator, and editor.
+Charif Shanahan (born 1983) is an American poet, educator, editor, and translator.

 Early life and education

 Shanahan was born in the Bronx to an Irish American father from New York City and a Moroccan mother.
 His paternal line originates in County Kerry, Ireland.
 His maternal line migrated from southern Morocco to Casablanca and extends through Morocco to Mali, Mauritania, and Senegal.
-During his twenties, Shanahan lived abroad in the United Kingdom, Morocco, Italy, and Switzerland.
+During his twenties, Shanahan lived transnationally in the United Kingdom, Morocco, Italy, and Switzerland.

-He earned an AB in Comparative Literature and Creative Writing from Princeton University; an AM in Comparative Literature and Literary Translation from Dartmouth College; and an MFA in Poetry from NYU's Graduate Creative Writing Program, where he studied with Sharon Olds and Yusef Komunyakaa, with whom he had first worked as an undergraduate at Princeton.
+He holds an AB in Comparative Literature and Creative Writing from Princeton University; an AM in Comparative Literature and Literary Translation from Dartmouth College; and an MFA in Poetry from NYU's Graduate Creative Writing Program, where he studied with Sharon Olds and Yusef Komunyakaa, with whom he had first worked as an undergraduate at Princeton.

 Career

-Shanahan's debut poetry collection Into Each Room We Enter without Knowing (Southern Illinois University Press, 2017) was the recipient of the Crab Orchard Series in Poetry First Book Award, selected by Allison Joseph, and a finalist for the Lambda Literary Award for Gay Poetry and the Publishing Triangle's Thom Gunn Award.
-His second collection, Trace Evidence: Poems (Tin House, 2023), was a finalist for the National Book Critics Circle Award for Poetry and the Kingsley Tufts Poetry Award, longlisted for the National Book Award for Poetry, and winner of the Lambda Literary Award for Gay Poetry and the Publishing Triangle's Thom Gunn Award.
+Shanahan's debut poetry collection Into Each Room We Enter without Knowing: poems (Southern Illinois UP, 2017) was the recipient of the Crab Orchard Series in Poetry First Book Award, selected by Allison Joseph, and a finalist for the Lambda Literary Award for Gay Poetry and the Publishing Triangle's Thom Gunn Award.
+Shanahan was called "a vital and profound new voice" by Publishers Weekly.

+His second collection, Trace Evidence: Poems (Tin House, 2023), was a finalist for the National Book Critics Circle Award for Poetry and the Kingsley Tufts Poetry Award, longlisted for the National Book Award for Poetry, and winner of the Lambda Literary Award for Gay Poetry, the Publishing Triangle's Thom Gunn Award, and the Whiting Award.
+About Shanahan's work, the 2024 Whiting Award judges wrote: